Welcome to Ogongo Campus

 The Campus is on a 4,350 ha farm of which 1000 ha serves as a game park.
-This offers a unique opportunity to conduct almost all students field practicals on campus and a further opportunity for research and community engagements in agriculture production and the management of natural resources.
+This offers a unique opportunity to conduct almost all student field practicals on campus and a further opportunity for research and community engagements in agriculture production and the management of natural resources.

-For those in love with nature there is no better place to study than at Ogongo.
-As evident from our Virtual Tour, it is a green haven having preserved its natural vegetation for many years whereas trees and other plants have been decimated all-around.
+For those in love with nature, there is no better place to study than at Ogongo.
+As evident from our Virtual Tour, it is a green haven, having preserved its natural vegetation for many years whereas trees and other plants have been decimated in the surrounding community.
 Its tall trees stand out as a green island amongst degraded lands offering a sanctuary for many grass species and forbs that have vanished elsewhere.
-As a result Ogongo attracts a rich diversity of wildlife and bird species rare elsewhere in northern Namibia.
+As a result, Ogongo Campus attracts a rich diversity of wildlife and bird species rare elsewhere in northern Namibia.
 Conservation of nature is enhanced by the numerous species of wildlife in its game park.
 Indeed, many schools visits the UNAM Ogongo Game Park for the first glance at Giraffe, Oryx, Zebra, Red Hartebeest, Ostriches and Springbuck.